114th Tactical Aviation Brigade: Russo-Ukrainian War

 On March 16, 2017, senior ensign Denega Vadym Vasyliovych tragically died in the area of the city of Sloviansk.
 On November 3, 2017, Nesterenko Anatoliyovych Valery died of a sudden heart attack.

 On May 16, 2019, ensign Jus Vasyl Bogdanovych died during a two-sided battle from a fatal wound as a result of mortar shelling of the combat positions of the Ukrainian Armed Forces by terrorists near the village of Vodiane, Volnovakha Raion.

-On 14 January 2025, nearly all of the aviation technicians and mechanics of the brigade were reassigned to infantry roles.
+Technicians and mechanics of the brigade reported they are sometimes reassigned to infantry roles, serving in airborne assault troops, to protect the airfield, ever since 2014.

+Full scale invasion

+On June 2, 2023, Major Vladyslav Saveliev was conducting combat operations when his MiG was fatally hit by a Russian missile.
+Saveliev was killed.
+He used to train in Columbus, even before the war and was said to be one of the candidates to be trained on the F-16. in 2024 his name was engraved at Columbus Air Force Base next to his US-American comrades.

 Modernization

 On June 24, 2012, the MiG-29MU1 (b/n) modernized at the Lviv State Aviation Repair Plant went to the 114th brigade.

 On April 10, 2014, the 114th brigade received a repaired MiG-29 fighter (b/n 10).

 On January 5, 2015, at the Ozerne airfield, President Poroshenko handed over 2 LDARZ repaired aircraft, MiG-29 (b/n 57) and MiG-29UB (b/n 86) to the Air Force for the 114th Tactical Aviation Brigade.

 On December 30, 2015, the Lviv State Aviation Repair Plant handed over the overhauled MiG-29 fighter (b/n 71) to the 114th Tactical Aviation Brigade.

 On March 29, 2016, the 114th Tactical Aviation Brigade received 4 MiG-29 front-line fighters (b/n 72, b/n 73, b/n 75, b/n 76) restored by the Lviv Aviation Repair Plant and 2 combat training aircraft L- 39 (b/n 72, b/n 123) restored by the Odesa Aviation Repair Plant.